Is Nad To Nadh Exergonic

 Common Misconceptions and Clarifications

 One common misconception is that the NAD+ to NADH conversion is exergonic because it is a reduction reaction.
-However, reduction reactions do not inherently release energy; their thermodynamic favorability depends on the specific reactants and conditions.
+That said, reduction reactions do not inherently release energy; their thermodynamic favorability depends on the specific reactants and conditions.
 Another misconception is that NADH formation is always energetically favorable, which is not the case.
 The reduction of NAD+ requires an input of energy, which is why it is coupled with exergonic reactions in metabolic pathways.

 Real-World Examples and Applications